spg-berkeleylab/yy-gen-playground/README.md

 Pre-requisites: git, [docker](https://docs.docker.com/get-docker/)

+See also the section below ([Docker Installation](#docker-installation)) on installing the docker software for a few useful hints.

 This container was developed in the context of the [Workshop on the modeling of photon-induced processes](https://conference.ippp.dur.ac.uk/event/1193/)

 ## Getting started